-Staffing: Mr H Daniel-Sam (Head of PHSCE and Citizenship) and all staff as contributors
+Staffing: Mrs C Hilton (Head of PHSE and Citizenship), Miss A Blythe (PSHE and Citizenship Learning Assistant) and all staff as contributors

-All other staff contribute to the PHSCE and Citizenship programme by delivering all material.
+All other staff contribute to the PHSE and Citizenship programme by delivering all material.
 External bodies (e.g. Road Safety Team, UKYP etc) assist with the delivery of the programme.

-Our PHSCE and Citizenship programme aims to achieve the outcomes of ECM and SEAL and provides young people with the opportunity to become:
+Our PHSE and Citizenship programme aims to achieve the outcomes of ECM and SEAL and provides young people with the opportunity to become:

 - successful and independent learners who enjoy learning and making progress but also develop the skills and knowledge required to make informed and sensible judgements